Punitsingh-1124/Movie-Webseries-Website/README.md

 # Movie-Webseries-Websit
 Project Overview
-This project is a dynamic movie website that allows users to explore various movies and series.
+This project is a dynamic movie & Webseries website that allows users to explore various movies and series.
 Key features include:

 1.Responsive Design: Utilizes HTML, CSS, and Bootstrap icons for a visually appealing interface.